This is part 2 of our 4 part Customer Journey Stages series. Click below to view the following stages:

 Use Strategic Outreach and Targeted Promotions to Capture Customer Attention

-During these busy holiday prep and holiday recovery periods, the key to capturing the attention — and purchases — of customers lies in getting in front of them on the channels and networks they use most.
+The key to capturing the attention — and purchases — of customers lies in getting in front of them on the channels and networks they use most.

 With VoiceSage’s direct-marketing services, you can generate automated, personalized, and dynamic messaging across channels and devices.
 Utilizing phone and email information collected early in the customer journey, you can cut through the impersonal noise that customers encounter from other companies around the holidays.